AliHaggag11/jetset/jetset_Development_TODO.md

 You will help with:
 - Writing clean TypeScript and React code
 - Integrating Supabase (Auth + DB) into frontend
-- Calling Gemini API securely and efficiently
+- Calling Groq API securely and efficiently
 - Building a trip wizard, itinerary viewer, and dashboard
 - Handling async flows, loading states, and edge cases
 - Following good UX, performance, and code quality practices